sergeyklay/space-wrangler/README.md

 The toolkit can also obtain the necessary API credentials from the current environment variables without reading from a `.confluence` file.
-This can be useful for avoiding the storage of secrets in the project directory.
+This can be useful for avoiding the storage of secrets in a directory.

-To run the scripts with environment variables directly, use the following
+To run the commands with environment variables directly, use the following
-commands:
+approach:

 ```shell
 $ CONFLUENCE_API_USER=your-confluence-email \